motibytes/motibytes.github.io/_journal/2020-08-11-scattering.md

 ---
 layout: post2
+topic: fullness/being
 ---

 Reflecting back on spiritual music once again.

-There were songs that I once perceived as darkness in my soul.
+There were songs that I once
+perceived as darkness in my soul.
 In my mind they stirred up the quiet whispers of my old demons I do not normally sense in my mind.
 Over time, these voices no longer arose.
 I had questioned whether I was becoming darker, acclimating to darkness.

 Now, reflecting back, I don't believe the darkness covered my eyes.
 I believe that